AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

 * HA\_URL: The URL of your running Home Assistant, in the form of ``http://[name]:[port]``.
 Port is usually 8123.
 * HA\_KEY: If your Home Assistant requires an API key, you'll need that

-Now, on your Docker host, for linux users, run the following command, substituting the values above in the quotes below.
+Now, on your Docker host, for Linux users, run the following command, substituting the values above in the quotes below.
 (Note, if you do not need an HA\_KEY, you can omit the entire -e HA\_KEY line)